buraksecer/buraksecer/README.md

 ## 🚀 About Me

 Hello!
 I'm Burak Seçer, a software engineer with 8 years of experience.
-Currently working as a **Senior Software Engineer** at **Papara** and developed an ATM system from scratch! 💳
+Currently working as a **Senior Software Engineer** at **Migros Mimeda**

 - 🔭 I'm currently working on **next-generation ATM** project
 - 🌱 I'm learning **AWS**, **Kubernetes** and **Docker**